Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \end{theorem}

 \begin{proof} We first claim that there is no weak Jacobi form of weight $-6$ and index $3$ independent of $\varphi_{-6,3}$.
 Conversely, suppose that there exists a weak Jacobi form of weight $-6$ which is linearly independent of $\varphi_{-6,3}$, noted by $f$.
-Without loss of generality we can assume Once again, we can construct weak Jacobi forms of weight $-4$, $-2$ and $0$ by the differential operators, respectively.
-They have $q^0$-terms of the form (order: $240c_0, c_1\sum_2, c_2\sum_4, c_3\sum_6$)
+Without loss of generality, we can assume